Loyalist feud: 2006: Shoukris Expulsion from UDA

-2013–date: North Belfast Brigade feud
+2013–2017: North Belfast Brigade feud

 In 2013 it was reported in the Belfast Telegraph that the UDA West Belfast Brigade had become so associated with criminality and racketeering that the three other Belfast-based brigadiers, Jackie McDonald (South Belfast), Jimmy Birch (East Belfast) and John Bunting (North Belfast), no longer felt able to deal with the western leadership.
 Tensions had been further stoked by a graffiti campaign against Bunting's leadership on the York Road, in which expelled members of the North Belfast Brigade, who had come under the wing of their counterparts in the west, called for Bunting's removal as brigadier.
 The feud was confirmed in December 2013 when a UDA statement was released acknowledging the existence of a dissident tendency within the North Belfast Brigade but confirming support for Bunting's leadership.
 However, whilst the statement was signed by McDonald and Birch, no representative of the West Belfast Brigade had added their signature.
 The north Belfast rebels subsequently named Robert Molyneaux, a convicted killer and former friend of Bunting's closest ally John Howcroft, as their preferred choice for Brigadier.
 Bunting's opponents criticised his alleged heavy-handed approach, particularly towards Tiger's Bay residents, whilst his supporters claimed that Bunting's attempts to tackle the drugs trade in the area were the real reason behind the attempts to remove him.

 As the feud rumbled on Bunting became a target for a number of attacks.
 In May 2014 Bunting was attacked in Tiger's Bay by a group of opponents.
 During the brawl Bunting was knocked unconscious and had his mobile phone stolen.
 Bunting had been visiting the home of one of his internal critics at the time of the incident.
 In August 2014 as Bunting drove along Duncairn Gardens, a street separating Tiger's Bay from the republican New Lodge area his car was damaged by a pipe bomb thrown at it.
 Tiger's Bay had emerged as the stronghold of the anti-Bunting faction.

 Soon after the latter attack former North Belfast brigadier William Borland, who had become associated with the pro-Molyneaux wing, was attacked with a breeze block and shot in the leg close to his home in Carr's Glen.
 Following the attack both Bunting and Howcroft were arrested on suspicion of involvement.
 Along with another associate they were charged with attempting to murder Borland and Andre Shoukri and were remanded in custody.
 As is standard within the UDA whilst in custody Bunting had to relinquish his role as brigadier although his replacement, a close friend of McDonald's from Taughmonagh in south Belfast identified only as the "Burger King Brigadier" due to his weight, has been reported as merely a figurehead with no actual power.
 Subsequent reports indicated this brigadier had lasted only two weeks before McDonald replaced him with an unidentified former member of the Loyalist Volunteer Force.